 The secret is in the pentagon.
 Twelve regular pentagons combine to form a regular solid known as a dodecahedron.

 You can enlarge this structure and make it more spherical by adding a ring of regular hexagons around each pentagon.
 The first iteration produces a truncated icosahedron—the traditional pattern on a soccer ball.
 This structure has twelve pentagonal and twenty hexagonal faces.

 Adding more rings of hexagons produces structures even closer to a sphere.
 Remarkably, each of these structures contains precisely twelve pentagons, and it is these pentagons that force the curvature.
 Fuller made such configurations the basis for his geodesic domes.

 It's easy to spot the pentagons in small geodesic structures.

-My eye is continually fooled as it tries to make sense of the array of metal struts that define the structure, and all I see are hexagons.
+My eye was continually fooled as it tried to make sense of the array of metal struts that define the structure, and all I typically saw was hexagons.